 There are two types of device failures:

-- Communication Lost – this indicates that the player has lost network connection with the Appspace server for two weeks or less.
+- Communication Lost – this indicates that the player has lost network connection with the server.
 The player will still be playing the application but any updates made will not be received.

 - Failed – this status requires urgent attention as it may be a critical failure that could result in an application not being displayed on the screen at all.
 This could be caused by a number of reasons such as on-site power or hardware failure.